 Do you need to register?

-If you are running a business, and expect to turnover £82,000 or more over the next 12 months, then you must register for VAT (for the 2015/16 tax year).
-This threshold tends to increase each year.
+If you are running a business, and expect to turnover £85,000 or more over the next 12 months, then you must register for VAT (for the 2018/19 tax year).

 For professional reasons, or in order to claim back the VAT you have to pay out from your business, you may decide to register for VAT even if your turnover has yet to reach the current mandatory threshold.